qelectrotech/qelectrotech-doc/source/doc_changelog.rst

 -------

 - Added Dev docs on how to build the app
-- Added GitHub CI to automaticaly build, publish and licence files on push/merge/ pull request to branch.
+- Added GitHub CI to automatically build, publish and licence files on push/merge/ pull request to branch.
 Using Sphinx-note's page action
-- Added app changelog in developper/app_changelog.rst + Documentation changelog
+- Added app changelog in developer/app_changelog.rst + Documentation changelog
 - Created doc hub on homepage instead of going directly in user doc
 - Added automatic Doxygen doc support
 - Add spellchecking system on deploy